SOLQ: Segmenting Objects by Learning Queries: Related Work

 \section{Related Work}

 \textbf{Instance Segmentation} Instance segmentation is a classic but challenging computer vision task.
 It is required to output each object instance in image with instance-level category label and localization, along with pixel-level mask simultaneously.
 Currently, there are mainly three categories of instance segmentation methods: top-down, bottom-up and directly-predict methods.
-Top-down approaches \cite{li2017fcis,he2017maskrcnn,bolya2019yolact,zhang2020meinst,chen2020blendmask,chen2019tensormask,huang2019maskscoringrcnn,liu2018panet} follow the detect-then-segment pipeline.
+Top-down approaches \cite{li2017fcis,he2017maskrcnn,bolya2019yolact,zhang2020meinst,chen2020blendmask,chen2019tensormask,huang2019maskscoringrcnn,liu2018panet,queryinst2021} follow the detect-then-segment pipeline.
 They first generate bounding boxes by object detectors and segment the masks by ROIAlign \cite{he2017maskrcnn} or dynamic convolutions \cite{tian2020conditional}.
 Bottom-up methods \cite{gao2019ssap,liu2017sgn,de2017semantic,newell2016associativeembedding} learn per-pixel embeddings via semantic label and then cluster them into instance groups.
 For directly-predict methods, PolarMask \cite{xie2020polarmask} employs polar coordinates to represent mask contours.
 Latest SOLO \cite{wang2020solo} and SOLOv2 \cite{wang2020solov2} directly segment the objects by locations without dependence on bounding boxes or embedding learning.
+QueryInst \cite{queryinst2021} and ISTR \cite{hu2021istr} extend the Sparse RCNN \cite{sun2021sparsercnn} to perform end-to-end instance segmentation.
 In this paper, we explore an end-to-end instance segmentation solution by learning an unified query representation without any post-processing procedures, like Non-Maximal Suppression (NMS).

 \textbf{Transformer in Vision} Transformer \cite{vaswani2017attention} introduces the self-attention mechanism to model long-range dependencies, and has been widely applied in natural language processing (NLP).
 Recently, several works attempted to involve the Transformer architecture into various computer vision tasks and showed promising performances.
 The non-local block \cite{wang2018nonlocal} is first proposed to enhance video recognition by aggregating spatial information.
 After that, CCNet \cite{huang2019ccnet} further extends the self-attention via sparse attention in semantic segmentation.
 DETR \cite{carion2020detr} and Deformable DETR \cite{zhu2020deformabledetr} adopt learnable queries and Transformer architecture together with bipartite matching to perform object detection in end-to-end fashion, without any hand-crafted process such as NMS.
 IPT \cite{chen2020ipt} proposes a transformer-based pretrained network for low-level image processing.
 ViT series \cite{dosovitskiy2020vit,touvron2020deit,wang2021pvt,liu2021swin} take an image as a sequence of patches and achieve the cross-patch interactions by Transformer architecture in image classification.